 What is a boiler room scam?

 Boiler room operations are share scams and the curse of investors.
 The operator of a boiler room scam will con an investor into buying worthless shares at inflated prices that are impossible to sell.
-The scams can be very convincing which is why they’re on the rise in the UK.
-Here are the top signs that suggest the caller is a fraudster:
+Boiler scams can be very convincing, which is why they’re on the rise in the UK.
+Here are the top signs that suggest you are being targeted in a boiler room scam:

-Cold calls can happen in the form of email too so it’s important to be vigilant online.
-Before speaking to a cold caller or responding to an email, consider the following:
+Boiler room scammers will target you via cold calls or cold emails, so it’s important to stay vigilant online.
+Before speaking to a cold caller or responding to a cold email, consider the following:

 How did this person get your number?

 2. You are asked to keep your communications confidential